martinbel/StockScreener/README.md

 1. Download the repository and unzip it.
 2. Install R
 3. Install R packages needed for the app.
 See global.R
+4. Run the script: jobs/get_historical_prices.R
+This downloads the data the app needs to work faster.
+It will save a file in data/prices.rds
-4. Open in RStudio and click Run App.
+5. Open in RStudio and click Run App.

 ## Data